sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202108.0/creating-a-data-importer.md

 {% info_block infoBox "Info" %}

-This will then only execute the data set at potion 43 of your import file.
+This will then only execute the dataset at potion 43 of your import file.

 {% endinfo_block %}